UnaidedColt42/RIdge-Racer-3D-Fan-Net-Disc/README.md

 ## Installation

-(You first need to rename the folder to the game region ID before installing)
+(You first need to rename the folder to the game region ID before installing this mod.)

 Citra: